Planning a trip from Sydney to Melbourne? Summers is a great time of the year to plan a road trip between the two most popular cities in Australia.

-Bateman's Bay is part of Eurobodalla Region, with rich Aboriginal History.
+Bateman's Bay is part of the Eurobodalla Region, with rich Aboriginal History.
 Early settlers came to this region around 1770.

-Enjoy long coastal walks, snorkelling, surfing or charter a boat explore the coastal landscapes.
+Enjoy long coastal walks, snorkelling, surfing or charter a boat to explore the coastal landscapes.
 This region is famous for its seafood particularly oysters.
 During your stay in Batemans Bay, you can enjoy plenty of nice restaurants, cafes and bars.

 The next day you should start early to take a lunch break at Narooma, which literally means the clear blue waters.
 Kayaking, Snorkelling and Cycling are some popular activities in this area.
 The beautiful rock formations along Narooma Surf beach provides a picturesque backdrop to this pristine environment.

 Narooma is close to the seaonsal migration route of humpback whales.
 Take a break at one of the popular picnic areas including Apex Park Picnic Area or Handkerchief Beach Picnic Area.

 Gippsland Region is the heart of farming, mining, dairy, wine and food production in Victoria.
 The region stays busy with tourists throughout the year with a number of activities in a number of historic towns that have seen growth in the gold rush era.